trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 Heap
 ====

-A space for dynamically created terms (compounds)...
+A space for dynamically created terms (compounds).
+Heap space is allocated in arenas (aka. pages) as linked list of ever increasing size.

+A term allocated on the heap must be fully contained within an arena, to this end such terms are first allocated in a temporary space and copied into a suitablly size arena.